 2. How do I file a discrimination claim in Delaware?

-A discrimination claim can be filed with the Delaware Department of Labor (DDOL) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
+A discrimination claim can be filed with the Delaware Department of Labor Division of Industrial Affairs Office of Anti-Discrimination (DDOL) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.

 The Delaware anti-discrimination statute covers some smaller employers not covered by federal law.
 Therefore, if your workplace has between 4 and 14 employees (except for disability discrimination claims, which require a minimum of 15 employees), you should file with the DDOL since the EEOC enforces federal law, which only covers employers with 15 or more employees.
 If your workplace has 15 or more employees, you may file with either agency.
 However, some Delaware attorneys recommend that you file with the EEOC first.